Accessible Courses

 MORE: Heading by WebAIM

-The purpose of each link can be determined from the link text alone (for example, replace "click here" with "Chapter 1 notes").
+The purpose of each link must be determined from the link text alone (for example, replace "click here" with "Chapter 1 notes").

 TIP: Use the CANVAS Link Validator to locate broken links in your course!